Flomauf/serotyping/README.md

 # Serotyping
 Scripts for serotyping S. pneumoniae.

-These scripts are used to analyze S. pneumoniae cpsB sequences and WGS assemblies in order to determine the serotype.
+These scripts are used to determine S. pneumoniae serotype from DNA data.

 Blast Sequetyping